etiennefd/jawws/index.md

 ## Science should be more accessible.

-The current system to officially communicate scientific results has problems.
-One of them is the language used.
-Science papers are written in a style of English that makes them more tedious than should be the case, even taking into account the complexity of scientific matters.
+The current system of science publishing, which is seen as almost the only official way to communicate the results of science, is ridden with problems.
+One of them is the quality of the writing.

-JAWWS fixes this.
+The Journal of Accessible and Well-Written Science, JAWWS, seeks to fix this by promoting better writing norms.

 The website is under construction.
-Come back soon!
+While we get things set up, [read more about the project here](/about).